 The Couplets/Talismans are usually used by most Chinese families and businesses.
 Whether they are in Hong Kong, Kuala Lumpa, Singapore, USA, Australia or the UK, they are very powerful and are said to discourage all evil and bring peace, harmony, happiness and good fortunes to the occupants of the building they are being used in if they are displayed in the correct way as shown below.
 These are particularly good to use in the year of the Pig 2019.

 Red is a very auspicious colour for the Chinese, it is said to frighten off the New Year monster “Nian” who arrives and destroys crops and homes.
 “Nian” has three weaknesses: noise, sunshine and the colour red.
 The Villagers used to build huge fires and would paint their doors to their houses red with red couplets behind the doors; they would set off firecrackers to scare the “Nian” monster away.
 Red also represents good fortune, fame and riches to the Chinese.

 These Couplets/Talismans can be hung outside your home, flat or office beside the main door and also inside in important rooms like the kitchen, bedroom and lounge.
-They are also hung either side of the cooker or hob.
-They are normally hung for two months after the New Year (16th February 2018) although a large majority of people including me leave them all year round for continued good luck.
+They are also hung on either side of the cooker or hob.
+They are normally hung for two months after the New Year (5th February 2019) although a large majority of people including me leave them all year round for continued good luck.